 - f.
 Non-Small Cell facilities are discouraged in the right-of-way.
-Applicants requesting approval of a new non-small cell facility shall apply for Administrative Review Permit pursuant to this chapter and demonstrate that: - There are exceptional circumstances which prohibit installation of a small cell facility; and - 2.
+Applicants requesting approval of a new non-small cell facility shall apply for Administrative Review Permit pursuant to this chapter and demonstrate that: - 1.
+There are exceptional circumstances which prohibit installation of a small cell facility; and - 2.
 There are no feasible alternatives to locate the wireless facility outside the right-of-way. - g.
 Applications that do not meet the standards in this Chapter shall require a waiver.
 The Director of Community and Economic Development shall issue a waiver subject to the following criteria: - 1.
 The waiver, if granted, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use of the development of adjacent property. - 2.
 There are no reasonable design alternatives that would remove the need for the requested waiver or would reduce the amount of waiver required. - 3.
 The waiver is warranted by the design incorporated in the proposal and the benefit of the County provided through the approval of the waiver. - 4.
 Design and Performance Standards for Small Cell Wireless Facilities: All Small Cell Wireless Facilities shall be subject to an Administrative Review Permit Process as outlined in Section 2-02-02.
 The following design and performance standards shall apply to all freestanding CMRS telecommunication facilities: - a.
 Small Cell Wireless Facility Shall mean any of the following: - 1.
-A wireless service facility that meets the following qualifications: - than three cubic feet in volume or, in the case of an antenna that has exposed elements, the antenna and all of its exposed elements could fit within an imaginary enclosure of no more than three cubic feet;
+A wireless service facility that meets the following qualifications: - Each antenna is located inside an enclosure of no more than three cubic feet in volume or, in the case of an antenna that has exposed elements, the antenna and all of its exposed elements could fit within an imaginary enclosure of no more than three cubic feet; AND - ii.
+Primary equipment enclosures are no larger than 17 cubic feet in volume as measured on the exterior surface of the enclosure.
+The following associated equipment may be located outside of the primary equipment enclosure and, if so located, is not included in the calculation of equipment volume: Electric meter, concealment, telecommunications demarcation box, ground-based enclosures, back-up power systems, grounding equipment, power transfer switch, and cut-off switch;